 Route sections marked in red on the map are Day Trips.

-This flexible itinerary covers most of Scotland and shows you the “WOW” factor places.
-You have lots of scope for adapting the tour with a wide choice of Day Trips at each stopover location.
-Ideal if you want to stay several nights in the same place.
+A flexible itinerary for a Scenic Scotland tour with a wide choice of Day Trips at each stopover location.
+Ideal if you want to stay 2-3 nights in the same place.

-This tour itinerary can be adapted from 5 days (at a push!) to 4 weeks depending on how many of the day trip options you wish to follow.
+This tour itinerary can be adapted from 5 days to 14 days depending on how many of the day trip options you wish to follow.

 PLEASE NOTE: After payment, you will instantly receive an email that enables you to access your Scotland Tour Itinerary.

-Arrive in Edinburgh – Take in some of the city’s magical atmosphere by following our guide to the city’s many historical, cultural, supernatural, culinary and convivial charms.
-We provide 3 walking routes to explore the capital and a guide to some of the best traditional pubs.
+Arrive in Edinburgh and take in some of the city’s magical atmosphere by following our guide to the city’s many historical, cultural, supernatural, culinary and convivial charms.
+If the weather is good, try following our directions for walks around the Botanic Gardens or along the leafy riverside pathways of the Leith Walk.

 Stopover in Edinburgh

-Edinburgh Day Trips – There are enough attractions in Edinburgh to keep you busy for several days, however, we also provide you with directions for day trips out of Edinburgh that cover:
+Edinburgh Day Trips – There are enough attractions in Edinburgh to keep you busy for several days, but we also provide you with directions for day trips that cover:

 • the nearby castles of West & East Lothian,